nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

-For systems where the initial guess is very poor, the user can try using fractional occupation of the orbital levels during the initial cycles of the SCF convergence (A. D. Rabuck and G. E. Scuseria, J. Chem.
-Phys 110,695 (1999)).
+For systems where the initial guess is very poor, the user can try using fractional occupation of the orbital levels during the initial cycles of the SCF convergence[^77].
 The input has the following form

 ```
  CONVERGENCE rabuck [n_rabuck <integer n_rabuck default 25>]]